 In May 2022, we filed a universal Shelf Registration statement on Form S-3 (the "Registration Statement") with the SEC.
-The Registration Statement was declared effective by the SEC on May 31, 2022, and contains two prospectuses: a base prospectus, which covers the offering, issuance and sale by us of up to a maximum aggregate offering price of \$400.0 million of our common stock, preferred stock or debt securities, warrants to purchase common stock, preferred stock or debt securities and/or units consisting of some or all of these securities; and a sales agreement prospectus covering the offering, issuance and sale by us of up to a maximum aggregate offering price of \$150.0 million of common stock that may be issued and sold under a Controlled Equity Offering Sales Agreement ("Sales Agreement").
+The Registration Statement was declared effective by the SEC on May 31, 2022, and contains two prospectuses: a base prospectus, which covers the offering, issuance and sale by us of up to a maximum aggregate offering price of \$400.0 million of our common stock, preferred stock, debt securities, warrants to purchase common stock, preferred stock or debt securities and/or units consisting of some or all of these securities; and a sales agreement prospectus covering the offering, issuance and sale by us of up to a maximum aggregate offering price of \$150.0 million of common stock that may be issued and sold under a Controlled Equity Offering Sales Agreement ("Sales Agreement").
 The specific terms of any securities to be offered pursuant to the base prospectus will be specified in a prospectus supplement to the base prospectus.
 The \$150.0 million of common stock that may be offered, issued and sold under the sales agreement prospectus is included in the \$400.0 million of securities that may be offered, issued and sold by us under the base prospectus.

-As of March 31, 2024, we had issued approximately 6.5 million shares of common stock pursuant to the Sales Agreement for net proceeds of \$53.4 million.
+As of June 30, 2024, we had issued approximately 6.5 million shares of common stock pursuant to the Sales Agreement for net proceeds of \$53.4 million.
+Since June 30, 2024, the Company has issued approximately 0.3 million shares of common stock pursuant to the Sales Agreement for net proceeds of \$4.0 million.
 We may terminate this at-the-market program at any time, pursuant to its terms.
-On April 2, 2024, we completed an underwritten public offering of our common stock and issued and sold 5,555,557 shares of common stock at a public offering price of \$13.499 per share subject to an exercise price equal to \$0.0001.
-The common stock and warrants sold resulted in net proceeds of \$120.3 million after deducting underwriting discounts and commissions.
+On April 2, 2024, we completed an underwritten public offering of our common stock and issued and sold 5,555,557 shares of common stock at a public offering price of \$13.50 per share and issued pre-funded warrants to purchase 3,703,730 shares of common stock at a public offering price of \$13.499 per share subject to an exercise price equal to \$0.0001.
+The common stock and pre-funded warrants sold resulted in net proceeds of \$119.9 million after deducting underwriting discounts, commissions and offering costs.
+No pre-funded warrants have been exercised as of June 30, 2024.

-As of March 31, 2024 and December 31, 2023 we had \$178.6 million and \$201.4 million, respectively, in cash, cash equivalents and marketable securities.
+As of June 30, 2024 and December 31, 2023 we had \$282.0 million and \$201.4 million, respectively, in cash, cash equivalents and marketable securities.

 Since inception, we have had operating losses, the majority of which are attributable to research and development activities.
-Our net losses were \$26.4 million and \$22.5 million for the three months ended March 31, 2024 and 2023, respectively.
-As of March 31, 2024, we had an accumulated deficit of \$428.2 million.
+Our net losses were \$25.7 million and \$30.7 million for the three months ended June 30, 2024 and 2023, respectively and \$52.1 million and \$53.2 million for the six months ended June 30, 2024 and 2023, respectively.
+As of June 30, 2024, we had an accumulated deficit of \$453.9 million.